Last Updated on

 3. It Helps Relieve Postpartum Body Pain

 The postpartum period is replete with body aches!
-Many women experience back pain, pelvic pain, pain in the joints, and pain/discomfort caused by diastasis recti (abdominal separation).
+Many women experience back pain, pelvic pain, pain in the joints, and pain/discomfort caused by diastasis recti (separation of the abdominal muscles).
 A belly wrap, by supporting your abdominal region, can bring relief from these bodily pains.
 In fact, this is the core reason wraps are not a new-fangled concept; they were used as pain-relief by women even years ago!

-During delivery, some mothers go through perineal tearing – or a tear in the area between your vagina and your anus.
+During delivery, some mothers go through perineal tearing – or a tear in the area between the vagina and the anus.
 These tears are more common in first-time mothers and can take time to heal.
 They often lead to considerable pain in the pelvic region after childbirth.
 Wearing a belly wrap helps support your pelvic floor and bring you some relief from the tear.